Skip to content

 FlagPurpose

---nameFriendly device label shown in the console + ggui whoami output.
+--nameDevice label shown in the console and ggui whoami.
 Defaults to ggui CLI on <hostname>.
-Useful when you want to tell ggui CLI on laptop apart from ggui CLI on workstation.
+Lets you distinguish ggui CLI on laptop from ggui CLI on workstation.

---no-openSkip the auto-open of the verification URL.
-Implied automatically when stdout isn’t a TTY, when BROWSER=none, or when CI=1 (so the flow stays sane in pipelines).
+--no-openSkip auto-opening the verification URL.
+Implied when stdout isn’t a TTY, when BROWSER=none, or when CI=1 — so the flow stays sane in pipelines.

 Resolution order for the API endpoint: